CU-Boulder Football Game Day Guide

 It’s usually easier to park your car off campus and ride one of these routes to and from the game.

-- The HOP: Take the HOP bus to campus, which is $3 for a 3-hour pass.
+• The HOP: Take the HOP bus to campus, which is $3 for a 3-hour pass.
 Park at Twenty Ninth Street shopping center or other spots along the route.

-- Flatiron Flyer: If you're coming from Denver, you can take the RTD bus called the Flatiron Flyer (FF1) and disembark at Broadway and Euclid in Boulder.
+• Flatiron Flyer: If you're coming from Denver, you can take the RTD bus called the Flatiron Flyer (FF1) and disembark at Broadway and Euclid in Boulder.
 From there, it is a half-mile walk to the stadium.

-- Free Bus from East Campus: Park off Colorado Avenue & Discovery Drive, for $20 Text to Pay after you park.
+• Free Bus from East Campus: Park off Colorado Avenue & Discovery Drive, for $20 Text to Pay after you park.
 A free shuttle to/from the stadium begins three hours prior to kick-off and runs for one hour after the game ends.
 See CU's website for a map.

 Fans may bring one clear bag no larger than 12 inches x 6 inches x 12 inches, or a one-gallon resealable clear plastic storage bag, into Folsom Field.
 Fans also will be allowed one small clutch purse, no larger than 4.5 inches by 6.5 inches.
-Bags that will no longer be allowed into Folsom Field include backpacks, large purses, oversized tote bags, camera bags and binocular cases, diaper bags, fanny packs and printed plastic bags.
+Bags that will not be allowed into Folsom Field include backpacks, large purses, oversized tote bags, camera bags and binocular cases, diaper bags, drawstring bags, fanny packs and printed plastic bags.
 Seat cushions and chair backs are allowed, but they must be 18 inches or less in width and cannot have pockets, zippers or covers.
 Full stadium policies here.